RubenValle25/Excel_Project_DataJobs_Analytics/Project_1-Dashboard/README.md

  **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the Job Title, Country, and Type option in the Data tab ensures:

--User input is restricted to predefined, validated schedule types
+- User input is restricted to predefined, validated schedule types

--Incorrect or inconsistent entries are prevented
+- Incorrect or inconsistent entries are prevented

--Overall usability of the dashboard is enhanced
+- Overall usability of the dashboard is enhanced

 ### Conclusion